kubernetes/enhancements/keps/sig-api-machinery/1281-network-proxy/README.md

 EgressSelectionName specifies the network to route traffic to.
 The KAS starts with a list of registered konnectivity service names.
 These correspond to networks we route traffic to.
-So the KAS knows where to proxy the traffic to, otherwise it return an “Unknown network” error.
+So the KAS knows where to proxy the traffic to, otherwise it returns an “Unknown network” error.

 The KAS starts with a proxy configuration like the below example.
-The example specifies 4 networks. "direct" specifies the KAS talking directly on the local network (no proxy). "controlplane" specifies the KAS talks to a proxy listening at 1.2.3.4:5678. "cluster" specifies the KAS talk to a proxy listening at 1.2.3.5:5679.
+The example specifies 4 networks. "direct" specifies the KAS talking directly on the local network (no proxy). "controlplane" specifies the KAS talks to a proxy listening at 1.2.3.4:5678. "cluster" specifies the KAS talks to a proxy listening at 1.2.3.5:5679.
 While these are represented as resources they are not intended to be loaded dynamically.
 The names are not case sensitive.
 The KAS loads this resource list as a configuration at start time.